xcore/sc_spdif/doc/api-tx.rst

   :end-before: //::

-The main program in this example simply starts the S/PDIF transmit thread, and the data generator thread in parallel:
+The main program in this example simply starts the S/PDIF transmit thread, and the data generator thread in parallel, connected by a channel:

 .. literalinclude:: app_example_tx/src/main.xc
   :start-after: //::main program